i-love-flamingo/flamingo-commerce/cart/Readme.md

     *  RowPriceNet
     *  RowPriceNetWithDiscount

-* the cart normaly shows:
+* The cart then normaly shows:
    * SubTotalNet
-   * Carttotals!!!
+   * Carttotals (non taxable extra lines on cart level)
    * Shipping
-   * The included Total Tax in Cart (CartFees)
+   * The included Total Tax in Cart (SumTaxes)
    * GrandTotal (is what the customer need to pay at the end inkl all fees)

 ### Building a Cart with its Deliveries and Items